Adaptive Computation of Elliptic Eigenvalue Topology Optimization with a Phase-Field Approach: Numerical example

 \subsection{Discussion on numerical result}

-In this subsection, we test Algorithm \ref{alg_afem_eigenvalue} in seven examples.
-All numerical results are obtained using MATLAB R2020a in a laptop with an Intel(R) Core(TM) i5-7500 CPU and 8 GB memory.
-Let $C={V}/{|D|}$ be the volume fraction.
-In all experiments, $V_k$ is always chosen as the conforming linear element space.
+In this subsection, we evaluate Algorithm \ref{alg_afem_eigenvalue} through seven examples, with all numerical results implemented using MATLAB R2020a in a laptop with an Intel(R) Core(TM) i5-7500 CPU and 8 GB memory.
+The volume fraction is denoted by $C={V}/{|D|}$.
+For all experiments, $V_k$ is consistently chosen as the conforming linear finite element space.
 D\"{o}rfler's strategy is employed to represent the general assumption \eqref{marking} for each error estimator $\eta_{k,j}$ ($0\leq j\leq l$ and $l=1$ or $2$ in each example), which selects a subset $\mathcal{M}_k^j\subseteq\mathcal{T}_k$ such that